 Modify TalkBack settings

-After you have TalkBack enabled on the Live device by enabling the ScreenReader feature, you can access and modify TalkBack settings as follows:
+After enabling the ScreenReader feature, you can modify settings as follows:

-- On the Live toolbar, click Show Home Screen.
+- On the vertical toolbar, click Show Home Screen.

 - Click Settings.

-- On the Accessibility menu, click Installed Apps.
+- In the Accessibility menu, click Installed Apps.

 We're sorry to hear that.
 Please share your feedback so we can do better